From making money to blogging to travelling the world on sponsored trips: this is how I fulfill my travel dreams as a

 If you’re new in blogging, you can find for simar paid campaigns by signing up on various Influencer Networks.
 To name a few, influencer.in, Social beat, Blogmint, Buzzoole, Glambassador are the top ones, among others.

 Blogging Workshops & Freelancing

 Freelancing: Though I do not count much on freelance writing anymore, I still write for a few travel and inflight magazines as an when the opportunity arises.
 In 2018, I have written a few travel articles for Outlook Traveller, Harmony India, and Malindo Air’s Inflight Magazine.
 Moving forward, I am not sure how exactly I am going to take freelancing as a career choice, but in 2018, I certainly overlooked freelance writing.

 Teaching people about the art of travel blogging and charging for it was another way of monetizing for me back in 2017 and the first quarter of 2018.
 But since I’ve started with FootlooseCamps, and finding time became a problem, I never undertook any blogging workshops.
 So far, I’ve given about 5 personal workshops and two college lectures in Delhi, and a couple of workshops in Mumbai and Bangalore.
 They were all paid for workshops where I mentored a group of attendees about The Best Practices To Grow As A Travel Blogger.

 Though I have a couple of Ad banners (powered by Google Ad Sense) running on my website, and they generate revenue, the reality is, they hardly generate any revenue.
 Unless you have got monthly traffic of over 1 lakh page views or something consider Banner Ads (running on Pay Per Click or Pay Per Impression) a total waste of space on your website.
 It would hardly add anything in your pocket and just ruin the user experience.

-To give a better idea, I have a monthly traffic of over 30,000 page views at the moment and I hardly make any money from Google Ads.
-I’ve been considering to remove them for so long, but for some reason, they’re still running (think it’s the greed of making any money possible!).
+To give a better idea, I have monthly traffic of over 30,000 page views at the moment and I hardly make any money from Google Ads.
+I’ve been considering removing them for so long, but for some reason, they’re still running (think it’s the greed of making any money possible!).